 "Witch hazel is a type of plant native to North America, and its bark, twigs and leaves are rich in polyphenols and tannins, which are added to water or alcohol to make a concentrated product called witch hazel extract," Barr explains.
 "While the tannins give witch hazel its astringent properties—removing oil from the skin and killing bacteria in our pores, making it a go-to for acne treatment—the polyphenols, including proanthocyanidins, provide anti-inflammatory and antioxidant properties that soothe itching, reduce inflammation, and speed up healing."

-3. Frozen popcorn kernels, peas, or ice cubes
+5. Frozen popcorn kernels, peas, or ice cubes for bug bites

 It turns out anything cold is your BFF when it comes to getting rid of itchiness.
 "Ice cubes or a frozen bag of peas or popcorn kernels can be a surprisingly effective remedy for mosquito bites," Barr says.
 "The ice numbs the area and helps control swelling.
 Wrap the cubes in a towel and press against your bites for 10 minutes, or for as long as you can tolerate."